sob/cookbook/source/recipes/col-saltado.html.markdown

 Instructions:

+1. Cut the vegetables as instructed above.

-Combine 1/2 teaspoon of salt, cayenne, cumin, garlic powder, and black pepper.
-Thoroughly coat meat.
-Let stand while you prepare vegetables.
+1. Combine 1/2 teaspoon of salt, cayenne, cumin, garlic powder, and black pepper.
+Add to vegetables and combine.

-Heat 2 Tablespoons of [Annatto oil](/recipes/annatto-oil) or olive oil (if using achiote paste) in heavy skillet over medium heat.
+1. Heat 2 Tablespoons of [Annatto oil](/recipes/annatto-oil) or olive oil (if using achiote paste) in heavy skillet over medium heat.
 Add achiote paste (if using), bell peppers, onions, garlic, and chile, cabbage, and the heartier vegetables.
 Cover and cook until bell peppers and onions are soft, stirring occasionally, 10 - 15 minutes.

-Mix in tomato, remaining vegetables,  vinegar, 1/2 teaspoon of salt, and remaining [Annatto oil](/recipes/annatto-oil).
+1. Mix in tomato, remaining vegetables, vinegar, 1/2 teaspoon of salt, and remaining [Annatto oil](/recipes/annatto-oil).
 Remove from heat.

-Serve over rice of french fried potatoes.
+1. Serve over rice of french fried potatoes.